Camping in Afton State Park

 A Great Place to Try Backpacking

-It doesn’t feel exactly like wilderness, since it’s only 40 minutes from downtown St. Paul and there are plenty of visitors.
-But the hike-in tent sites definitely give you the feel for what it’s like to carry all your gear on your back for a fair bit, including up some pretty steep terrain.
+It doesn’t feel exactly like wilderness since it’s just 20 miles from downtown St. Paul.
+And it’s a very popular place, especially during the summer months.
+But the backpacking sites definitely give you the feel for what it’s like to carry all your gear on your back for a fair bit, including up some pretty steep terrain.

-If you’re thinking of a backpacking trip with your family somewhere, this would be a great way to get some experience before driving hours away.
+If you’re thinking of a backpacking trip with your family or some newbie friends somewhere, this would be a great way to get some experience before driving hours away.
+The hiking trails are easily accessed right from the campground for lots of exploring opportunities.

 This beautiful trail is steeper than it looks!
 It leads to the hike-in campsites.